dartoos-dev/well_formed/README.md

 #### NumField

 [NumField](https://pub.dev/documentation/well_formed/latest/numeric/NumField-class.html)
 is the floating-point form field.
-It is ideal for displaying the total price of a shopping cart, getting an auction bid, etc.
+It is the ideal form field for displaying the total price of a shopping cart, getting an auction bid, etc.

 ```dart
 NumField(